christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 This section first provides a general picture of the components and behavior of a Raft network as described by Ongaro and Ousterhout in the release paper [@ongaro2013raft] and the dissertation [@ongaro2014consensus]...
+In this work, we will focus on... we refer to the original paper, the dissertation and any related work on raft for...

+The name: Raft because it is built on replicated logs, such as a raft.
+(TODO sketch it)

 \todo{Use Raft outline from https://onlinelibrary.wiley.com/doi/pdf/10.1002/spe.3048}